vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 <img src="images_allux-600\allux_put_package_inside.jpg" height="250px" alt="Put a package in the mailbox"/>

-In front there is a locked door where to get the packages out of the box.
+In front there is a locked door to get the packages out of the box.

 <img src="images_allux-600\allux_get_package_out_of_it.jpg" height="250px" alt="Get the packages out of it"/>